UST-QuAntiL/quantil-docs/docs/user-guide/execution-environments/cloud-service.md

 !!! info
     To reference compute resources in an existing cloud service, the user has to be in the ``General View``

-In the ``General View`` of the cloud service, the user as to switch to the tab ``Compute Resource``, which is dedicated to referencing software platforms.
+In the ``General View`` of the cloud service, the user as to switch to the ``Compute Resource Tab``, which is dedicated to referencing software platforms.
 To link compute resource with the currently selected cloud service, the user has to click on the ``Plus Button`` at the top of the data table.

 ![alt text](./../images/cloud_service/Link_Compute_Rescource_-_Step_1.png "Link compute resource")